-Results in this chapter are often presented for the "average" case across all 800 futures tested in the Regional Portfolio Model (RPM).
-While these averages are useful, readers should keep in mind that the distribution of results across futures can be equally, if not more, instructive.
+Table 15 - 14, on page 15-40 above, presents the principal results of the 20 scenarios and sensitivity studies conducted to support the development of the Seventh Power Plan.
+Results are presented for the "average" case across all 800 futures tested in the Regional Portfolio Model (RPM).
+While these averages are useful, readers should keep in mind that the distribution of results across futures can be equally, if not more instructive.
 A more detailed summary of the RPM's output by scenario is available here: